Hurricane Lorenzo Moves Quickly Towards The Azores

 Lots of people asking if we are going to brave #Lorenzo on the island.
 We are!
 We've been on the island for a red weather warning before and we are in the process of closing up for the year, so we'll be battening down the hatches!
 Light a candle for us! pic.twitter.com/Sohe6xQGbb— Lesley (@island_lesley) October 1, 2019

 Hurricane conditions are expected to hit portions of the Azores early Wednesday.
-The 2 p.m.
-ET report shows Lorenzo located about 385 miles southwest of the western island Flores and is moving northeast at 25 mph., with winds of 100 mph.
+The 5 p.m.
+ET report shows Lorenzo located about 285 miles southwest of the western island Flores and is moving northeast at 29 mph, with winds of 100 mph.

 Lorenzo strengthened into a Category 5 hurricane on Saturday night before gradually weakening.
 The NHC reported that Lorenzo broke records during its time classified as Category 5.
 "It is the strongest hurricane on record this far north and east in the Atlantic basin," the organization tweeted.